phxql/go-maechtiger-aluhut/README.md

 # Mächtiger Aluhut

-A alexa skill which gives a random conspiracy theory when invoked.
+An alexa skill which gives a random conspiracy theory when invoked.

 ## Building